im-PJs/PJs-AutoClicker/README.md

  - Ability to hold down the Left/Right mouse buttons
  - Ability to hold down any of the movement keys (W,A,S,D) (Can even hold W and hold right click)
  - Notifications for when new updates are available
-# To download ahk file:
+# To download the ahk file
 1. Download and install AutoHotkey from https://www.autohotkey.com/
 2. Go to https://github.com/a-oliveira7/PJs-AutoClicker
 3. Click on "PJs_Auto_Clicker_Beta.ahk"